 What happens when a group of corporate trainers, coaches and facilitators come together and sign up for the Taal Inc. Find Your Inner Rhythm Intensive Course?
 Answer: It’s a week full of deep-dives and discussions about how one can apply this newly learned skill with the respective groups that they already work with.
-This in turn gives rise to brainstorming and ideation for cool team building games and activities!
-Being in this field for over two decsdes it is truly very refreshing for me to experience the innovation of today’s generation of corporate trainers coming up with a range of new and unique group activities for team building.
+This naturally leads to brainstorming and ideation for cool team building games and activities, especially experiential learning team building activities that can be adapted across different organisational contexts.
+Having been in this field for over two decades, it is truly refreshing for me to witness the innovation of today’s generation of corporate trainers as they come up with a wide range of new and unique group activities for team building.

 We explored various office team building exercises in case we didn’t have the chance to work in a circular format.
-We spoke about the importance of inclusion in our facilitator linguistics and also how to share the spotlight especially since this activity is one where there’s a symbiotic relationship between the participants and the facilitator.
-It’s a dance more than a typical leader and follower format.
+Along the way, we discussed the importance of inclusion in our facilitator linguistics, as well as how to share the spotlight especially since experiential learning team building activities and Indian drum circle sessions thrive on a symbiotic relationship between the participants and the facilitator.
+It’s more of a dance than a typical leader-and-follower format.

 We built a new glossary for group activities for team building as well.
-Here, each student would come up with, execute and add an activity to a mastersheet.
-This would also have documentation of what worked and what didn’t.
-In this way, we would learn from each other’s experience and be able to springboard off of each other.
-So next time any of the students would be searching for new group activities for team building, there would be a ready reckoner for the same.
+Here, each student would come up with, execute, and add an activity to a mastersheet, along with documentation of what worked and what didn’t.
+In this way, we learned from each other’s experiences and were able to springboard off one another.
+So the next time any of the students went searching for new group activities for team building especially within drumming team building there would be a ready reckoner available for the same.

 In addition to this, groups were invited to the venue to experience drum circles.
 The students got to immediately apply their theories and concepts in a practical way.
 This helped get immediate feedback of what works and what doesn’t.